jreiche/aeo_radar/3_1_Sentinel_1_Visualisation_and_RGB_generation.md

 >
 > __Question 3.1i:__ Which colours represent the five main land cover classes in the RGB?
 >
+>__Question 3.1j:__ Why does water (W) appear black in the RGB?
+What happens to the radar wave when interacting with a flat (non-rough) water surface?
+It is helpful to make a sketch including the side-looking radar.
+>
->__Question 3.1j:__ Why are plantations much greener in the RGB than regular forest?
+>__Question 3.1k:__ Why are plantations much greener in the RGB than regular forest?
 > ___

 ## Analysing and describing class specific backscatter characteristics